Loewe shares jump 43 percent on Apple bid talk

-FRANKFURT Shares in German luxury TV maker Loewe LOEG.DE surged on talk of a bid from Apple (AAPL.O), rumors that first surfaced in May last year.
+FRANKFURT Shares in German luxury TV maker Loewe LOEG.DE surged on talk of a bid from Apple (AAPL.O), rumours that first surfaced in May last year.

 "Apple supposedly wants to bid 4 euros a share for Loewe," said a trader.